Chiswick School

 Chiswick School /ˈtʃɪzɪk/ is an English secondary school with academy status in Chiswick, West London.
-It educates more than 1,300 pupils, aged 11 to 18 years.
+It educates more than 1,500 pupils, aged 11 to 18 years.

-This number includes 200 pupils studying at the upper school sixth form within the school grounds.
+This number includes 400 pupils studying at the upper school sixth form within the school grounds.
 The current headteacher is Laura Ellener.
 The school operates a very wide curriculum, mainly focusing on Science and the Arts, and has many co-curricular activities.

 Admissions

 The school has a wide catchment, encompassing its native borough of Hounslow, but also areas including Kensington and Chelsea, Richmond, and Hammersmith and Fulham.
-As of 2004, the school's intake was almost 60 percent male, explained by the number of girls' schools nearby.
 Half of the school's students are of minority ethnic backgrounds, and 44% are from ‘disadvantaged’ backgrounds.
 50% have English as their second language.
 The percentage of disadvantaged students receiving help from the pupil premium is also above average.

+In 2023, the School changed its Year 7 admissions policy to admit 'up to 10 pupils who show musical aptitude and qualify for pupil premium funding', making it the only school in the UK with such an arrangement.